filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/FAQs/index.md

 #### How do I check a storage provider’s balance with their FEVM address

-You can query balance of any address using [Zondax's API](https://docs.zondax.ch/openapi#tag--Account).
+You can query balance of any address using the Zondax [Account API](https://docs.zondax.ch/openapi).